Updated August 2026 · Prices verified August 2026, confirm current price before buying

 Type: Wrist or ankle wearable using gentle vibration (haptics), NOT electrical vagus stimulation

-Evidence: Some of the better consumer wearable research, including small randomized trials and reports of modest HRV improvement.
+Evidence: Some of the better consumer wearable research, including small randomized trials, reports of modest HRV improvement, and a large 2026 real-world sleep dataset (read the asterisk below).

 Apollo Neuro constantly gets grouped with vagus stimulators, so it belongs here with a clear correction: it does not stimulate the vagus nerve with electricity.
 It uses soothing vibration on the skin, which may calm the nervous system through touch.
-Oddly, it has some of the more credible published research in the wellness-wearable space, including randomized trials and reports of an HRV bump.
+Oddly, it has some of the more credible published research in the wellness-wearable space, including randomized trials and reports of an HRV bump; the company cites 17 clinical trials, a number we have not independently audited.
 If you want the device with the least-thin evidence and you are fine with a subscription model, this is a fair pick, just do not buy it thinking it is a vagus electrical stimulator.
-Check the subscription renewal terms carefully before you commit.

 Strengths